rmsolgi/geneticalgorithm/README.md

 # Wall time: 31.7 s
 ```

 ## How to initialize start population?
-How to continue optimization with new run
+How to continue optimization with new run?

-For this there is `start_generation` parameter if `run()` method.
+For this there is `start_generation` parameter in `run()` method.
 It's the dictionary with structure like returned `model.output_dict['last_generation']`.
 Let's see example how can u to use it:

 ```python
 import numpy as np